Organic Eprints frontpage

-Knudsen, Marie Trydeman and Halberg, Niels (2007) How to include on-farm biodiversity in LCA on food?.
-Poster presented at 5th International Conference on LCA in Foods, Gothenburg, Sweden, 25-26 April 2007.
+Knudsen, Marie Trydeman and Halberg, Niels (2007) How to include on-farm biodiversity in LCA on food?
+Poster at: 5th International Conference on LCA in Foods, Gothenburg, Sweden, 25-26 April 2007.
+[Unpublished]

 Summary